nguillia/HCI2020_Backend/README.md

 | **api/games/** | POST | **limit**: max amount of games to return | List all the games. |

 ### Genres

-All endpoints related to genres are listed below.

 | Endpoint       | Type | Parameters | Description          |
 | -------------- | ---- | ---------- | -------------------- |